Cara's Customer Engagement Team is here for you.

 Cara can work with you to find the right Supported Independent Living space for you.

 The actual house or apartment is provided by Housing SA, private landlords and a number of community housing associations, including Access 2 Place, Unity Housing, Julia Farr Housing and Bedford.

 You, as the tenant, sign the rental agreement with the housing provider.
 Cara provides the staff to support you.

 You share a house with other people who also have disabilities.
 You have your own room and sometimes your own bathroom.
 You share living spaces and outdoor areas.
 There is a staff bedroom in the house, too.

 Cluster site accommodation

-A number of apartments dotted throughout a new block at Woodville West.
-Cara has a “concierge” apartment in the same building and concierge staff can support tenants remotely to control the lights, air conditioner and open the apartment door if the tenant wishes.
+These are a number of apartments dotted throughout a new block at Woodville West.
+Cara has a “concierge” apartment in the same building and concierge staff can support you remotely to control the lights, air conditioner and open the apartment door if you wish.

 Image credit: Renewal SA

-Cara can also support you to buy your own property or to find housemates if you have room in your family home.
-Cara supports children and adults with accommodation across Adelaide and all over South Australia.
+Cara can also work with you if you have or are buying your own property or to help find housemates if you have room in your family home.
+Cara supports children and adults with Supported Independent Living across Adelaide and all over South Australia.

 Want to know more?